AU-CS-499-Spring-2020/sustainability-website/Journal.md

 Feb 12 -
  Eric - More research on carbon footprint calcualtor Emailed Dr. Patricia Saunders with the Enviornmental Science department to get some assistance

+ Feb 24 -

+ Kyle - Worked on adding location markers and descriptions to the interactive map